dxos/gravity/docs/content/process/branching.md

 ## Branch Promotion Conditions
 For main to be promoted into beta, the CI **MUST** pass and code coverage **MUST** improve.
-If the major version will step with the evenutal release, comms team should be informed.
+If the major version will step with the evenutal release, comms team should be informed and @richburdon must approve the PR.
+Main is never published to an external package system.

 For beta to be promoted into release, the CI **MUST** pass, documentation **MUST** be updated, and any manual QA test runs **MUST** pass.
 Publishing to package management systems MUST be done via automated processes.
 No manual builds.